johnalison/WorkingPhilosophy/BeTheGood.md

 - Its not enough to have a good mind, the main thing is to use it well - Descarte

 - Metaphysics is good if it improves everyday life, otherwise forget it.

+- The fruit of life is good character and acts for the common good.